yongt9412/hubbing/_posts/2018-07-05-we-are-frustrated.md

 This is the beginning of our journey.
 A small group with a vision.
 But it can be the beginning of something much better, a world where people enjoy learning, where it's not a duty but an experience.

-Follow us on the way to realising that!
+Follow us on the way to realizing that!